Storrington: Community

+The nearest towns are Worthing, approximately 10 mi to the south, followed by Horsham, approximately 13 mi to the north.
+The nearest train stations are at Pulborough and Amberley.
+Current public transport provision consists of two hourly bus routes: the 1 between Worthing and Midhurst (operated by Stagecoach South), and the 100 between Burgess Hill and Pulborough (operated by Compass Travel), both stopping at the bus station outside of Waitrose.

-From the village centre there is walking access to the 100 mi trail, the South Downs Way.
+From the town centre there is walking access to the 100 mi trail, the South Downs Way.
 From Chantry Hill or Kithurst Hill there are views across the English Channel to the south and opposite, to the North Downs.
 On a clear day you can see the Isle of Wight.

 Kithurst Hill which rises steeply above the village is marked at the summit by a trig point, 699 ft above sea level.

 Sport and leisure

 Sport and leisure facilities include a recreation ground with football and cricket pitches and a leisure centre.
 Storrington has a Non-League football club Storrington F.C., who play at the recreation ground.

 Storrington is thinly disguised as the home of the home team in Hugh de Sélincourt's 1924 novel The Cricket Match, complete with chestnut trees and duck pond.
-In later editions a cartoon map of the village is used as end pages.
+In later editions a cartoon map of the town is used as end pages.
 John Parker wrote what was effectively a sequel in The Village Cricket Match in 1977.